ryanam26/DonkiesAPI/README.md

 "Your user account has not been activated to add financial account."

  on "/add_bank" and "/add_lender" pages means that user not created yet in Atrium.

+### Share change between all debt accounts.

+1) The share is in percentage.
+2) First account will get 100% by default.
+3) All next accounts will get 0% by default.
+4) User is able to assign any value in dashboard.
+5) The sum of share of all debt accounts should be equal 100%.